jaredhoberock/thrust-workshop/fun_with_points/README.md

 Even though we've rewritten our program to use parallel Thrust algorithms, we're still not done yet.
 By default, whenever the inputs to Thrust algorithms come from things like `std::vector`, Thrust executes those algorithms sequentially on the CPU.

+Remember how I said that describing our program as a *composition of high-level parallel algorithms* gives Thrust a lot of *flexibility* in deciding how to execute?
+Here's where we take advantage of that flexibility.

-Fortunately, this is the easiest part.
+Porting our program to run on the GPU is the easiest part.
 To point Thrust at the GPU, all we need to do is `s/std::vector/thrust::device_vector/` and we're set. `device_vector` is a special kind of vector container that sticks its data in memory that's easy for the GPU to access.
 Whenever a Thrust algorithm gets its input and output from a `device_vector`, that algorithm will *execute on the GPU in parallel*.